-The value comes not from having a device that has been defined as a "smart meter", but rather from using it to provide granular information (discussed further below).
-Smart meters need not just to be installed, but also to be kept up to date - technology is developing rapidly and by the time a smart meter roll-out lasting several years is complete, the technology will have moved on.
+Smart meters don't just need to be installed, but to be kept up to date - technology is developing rapidly and by the time a smart meter roll-out lasting several years is complete, the technology will have moved on.
 It may be possible to provide updates through software rather than hardware, but updates will nonetheless be required.
 For customers that do not yet have a smart meter, the Clean Energy Package will provide an entitlement to receive one, subject to certain conditions, within a four-month timeframe.